Billing and Payment Information

 Late payments will be charged a one-time $10 late fee.
 Returned electronic check payments will be charged a $15 returned check fee.

 How to Set Up a Payment Plan

-Log in to Wired, click the Student Resources tab and then Bill and Payment Center from the drop down menu.
+Log in to SMC Wired, click the Student Home tab and then click the Bill and Payment Center link.
 You will be redirected to the Bill and Payment Center website.
 Click Payment Plans to enroll in a payment plan.

 How to Pay Your Bill